Identifying Hazards and Communicating Risks

 Risk Communication

 Once a risk has been identified and quantified and methods of reducing it have been found, the information has to be communicated to people at risk to allow them to understand their risk and take steps to mitigate it.
-Communication is the exchange of information; good communication is the exchange of information in a way that the recipient understands what the sender intends (Figure 10.2).
-A model of communication derived from communication technology offers a useful basis for thinking about interpersonal communication.
-This model distinguishes six elements in the communication process: the message, the messenger, the encoding, the channel, the decoding, and the recipient.
+Good communication exchanges information in a way that the recipient understands what the sender intends.
+A useful model of interpersonal communication is shown in Figure 10.4.
+It distinguishes six elements in the communication process: the message, the messenger, the encoding, the channel, the decoding, and the recipient.

 The message